-What we know as the quintessential Filipino structural design is the nipa hut.
-Why not design schools using an improvement of this model?
-If I’m correct, Imelda (Marcos) was the pioneer in this attempt albeit in national structures such as the CCP, a few of the local airports such as the Baguio City terminal, and the PTA beach resorts.
-If you look at these structures closely – CCP for one – you’d see that it is an improvement of the nipa hut.
-The DOT should spearhead a similar program today, bring back Filipino architectural design in public buildings at least.
+The quintessential structure that is uniquely Filipino is the nipa hut.
+So why not build schools based on an improvement of the nipa hut model?
+If I’m correct, Imelda (Marcos) pioneered this design in national structures such as the Cultural Center of the Philippines, domestic airport terminals such as in Baguio City, and PTA-run beach resorts.
+If you look at these structures closely – CCP for one – you’d see that it’s an improvement of the nipa hut.

 DepEd needs to improve the design of its school buildings?
 With the dark poorly-ventilated cell-like rooms, some white-washed others unpainted walls, and bare concrete floors, you’d think prisoners not young learners are in there.
 And what’s with the neurotically-straight line arrangement of tables and chairs?
 The lack of spirit in the design of the DepEd classroom – cramped, dark, box-like, unfinished – contradicts the Filipino values of karangalan (dignity) and kalayaan (freedom).
 It suppresses pagkatao (personhood) of the Filipino and pakikipagkapwa (sharing of identity).